leonardojpires/vibraze/README.md

 Vibraze is a Laravel web application for discovering rock and metal bands.
 Users can search and filter bands by genre, manage a favorites list, and maintain their profile.

-The project was developed for the Web Server Programming course and is currently under active development.
+The project was developed for the Higher Technical Professional Course within the scope of Web Server Programming module.

 ## Features